Vicenç Navarro

 Vicente Navarro (born 1937 in Gironella, Spain) is a Spanish sociologist and political scientist.
-He has been a Professor of Health and Public Policy at Johns Hopkins University, USA, for over 30 years.
+He has been a Professor of Health and Public Policy at Johns Hopkins University, US, for over 30 years.
 He is also emeritus professor in political and social science at the Pompeu Fabra University in Barcelona, Spain, and is the director of the JHU-UPF Public Policy Center in Barcelona, which is jointly sponsored by the two institutions.
 He is also the director of the Observatorio Social de España, where he coordinates a research project on the welfare state.

 Education

 He was educated at different universities including the University of Barcelona, the London School of Economics, University of Oxford, University of Edinburgh, where he received his DMSA and Johns Hopkins University, where he received his DrPH (Doctor of Public Health), and has received honorary doctoral degrees in Economics from the University of Lleida and the University of Málaga, both in Spain.